Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   authToken: Required.
 The authentication token to connect with.
 These can be obtained from the namespace admin.
 *   sources: Required.
 A comma separated list of the sources to which you wish to connect.
 Any whitespace will be removed when read.
-*   targetServer: Optional.
+*   targetServer: Required.
 The Vantiq server hosting the sources.
-Defaults to "dev.vantiq.com"

 ### Local Options
 *   modelDirectory: Optional.
 The directory in which the files for your neural networks will be.
 Defaults to the current